sowmya-indukuri/FrontEnd-Project/stock-prediction/README.md

-GO back to the main repo for README
+Go back to the main repositority for README